Whitehall-Coplay Press

-By ANDREW KUTZER in Local News
+By The Press in Local News

-Lehigh County Director of General Services Rick Molchany told county commissioners the county would not continue to spray private property for gypsy moth infestation.
-Beginning in 2017, the county will pay for a private coordinator to assist...
+By AL RECKER in Local News

-By STACEY KOCH in Local News
+A Mickley Road home severely damaged when a huge sinkhole nearly swallowed the structure is not going to be razed as was expected.

-Charlene Piskula had a special request for Christmas this year — to have her dog, Sirius, become a certified therapy dog with Lehigh Valley International Airport’s COPE (Canines Offering Passengers Encouragement) program.
+Whitehall Township Mayor Edward D. Hozza Jr. confirmed the township was notified remediation work is...

-By PAUL CMIL in Local News
+By AL RECKER in Local News

-At a Dec.
-6 Coplay Borough Council workshop meeting, a neighbor dispute over the location of a retaining wall had been resolved by requiring the homeowner to move the wall approximately one foot to be in compliance with the easements and setbacks...
+Whitehall Township will hold a 75th anniversary celebration this year for MacArthur Road, known as the “Golden Strip” for its retail store prominence in the Lehigh Valley.

 -